Nerd911/WNet/docs/index.md

 First thing we did was look at already existing implementations, of which we found two:
 1. https://github.com/gr-b/W-Net-Pytorch[^x2], uses a matrix solution to compare all pixels with each other.
 Does not use the `radius` mentioned in the paper, although it is added as a argument.
-Some of the methods are also ported from a Tensorflow implementation, so the code has some weird things like a custom `outer` method.
+Some of the methods are also ported from a Tensorflow implementation, so the code has custom implementations for calls which already exist in the PyTorch API, like custom outer functions.
 2. https://github.com/fkodom/wnet-unsupervised-image-segmentation[^x3], which uses conv2d kernels to compare the pixels, which is much more efficient when working with large images.
 This implementation deviates from the paper by doing an pixel average, they mention this: "Small modifications have been made here for efficiency -- specifically, we compute the pixel-wise weights relative to the class-wide average, rather than for every individual pixel."

-**Instead of using these, we decided to implement this loss ourselves and stay true to the paper.**
+**Instead of using these implementations, we decided to implement this loss ourselves and stay true to the paper.**

 ### Aproach 1: creating a weight matrix
 Because we implemented this on our relatively low spec laptops we worked with `64x64` images while developing.
-So the matrix approach worked without giving memory issues and was the first one we did.
+So the matrix approach worked without giving memory issues, and was the first approach we did.
 The idea was similar to the first Github linked above, but the code is created on our own.
-The main point was created a weight matrix which compares all `NxN` pixels with each other.
+The main idea was to create a weight matrix which compares all `NxN` pixels with each other.
 So this results in a weight matrix of size `N*NxN*N`, quite a big matrix but doable for image sizes of `64x64`.
-To illustrate our approach we are gonna use a 3x3 matrix, lets say we have this matrix.
+To illustrate our approach we are going to use a 3x3 matrix, lets say we have this matrix.

 ```python
 tensor([[1., 2., 3.],